Nick Payne: Career

-A Life ran Off-Broadway from February 2019 to March 2019 and transferred to Broadway at the Hudson Theatre in July 2019.
+A Life ran off-Broadway from February 2019 to March 2019 and transferred to Broadway at the Hudson Theatre in July 2019.
 The play ran with Sea Wall and starred Jake Gyllenhaal, directed by Carrie Cracknell.
-The plays were nominated for the 2020 Tony Award as best play.
+The plays were nominated for the 2020 Tony Award for Best Play.

+In 2023, A24 acquired the rights to his romantic drama film We Live in Time starring Florence Pugh and Andrew Garfield.